A family of four, a beloved uncle and his best friend. These are some of the lives lost in Maui

 Lylas Kanemoto, who knew the Tone family, confirmed the devastating news Sunday.

 “At least we have closure for them, but the loss and heartbreak is unbearable for many.
-We as a community has to just embrace each other and support our families, friends, and our community to our best of our abilities,” Kanemoto told the AP by text message on Sunday.
+We as a community has to just embrace each other and support our families, friends, and our community to our best of our abilities,” Kanemoto told The Associated Press by text message on Sunday.

 Kanemoto is still awaiting news on her cousin, Glen Yoshino, who is missing.